Maryland sports betting enthusiasts should consider some important advice before jumping into the state’s new legal, regulated online market.

 Professional sports bettor and gambling law professor Harley Redlick explained why:

 “Open up as many accounts as you can get and max the bonuses.
 In the ideal situation, if you’re a novice bettor, open up accounts at like six different sportsbooks.
 A lot of them have their opening bonus bets where they give you your bet back that you lost.
-Let’s say two of them, you lose your bets and then four of them, you win either your bet or your free bets, then you’ve got four well-funded accounts and you can start line shopping in those four accounts and go from there.”
+Let’s say two of them, you lose your bets and then four of them, you win either your bet or your bonus bets, then you’ve got four well-funded accounts and you can start line shopping in those four accounts and go from there.”

 Here’s what six of the seven live Maryland online sportsbooks are currently offering: